adonisjs/core

 How is core architected?

-core is organized into 5 architecture layers: Core API, Modules, CLI Commands, Factories, and 1 more.
-Loosely coupled — components are relatively independent.
+core is organized into 4 architecture layers: Ignitor Bootstrap, Modules, Commands, Factories.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through core?